Tasty Sandwich Shop

 The Tasty Sandwich Shop, often called "The Tasty", was a restaurant that operated from 1916 to 1997 near the intersection of JFK Street and Brattle Street, at the center of Harvard Square, in Cambridge, Massachusetts.
 It was housed in the Read Block building, on the site of the home of colonial poet Anne Bradstreet.
 The Tasty closed in 1997, after 81 years in business.
 Its location was later used by the chain stores Abercrombie & Fitch, then Citizens Bank and, as of 2025, a CVS Pharmacy.

 Description

 The Tasty was a tiny one-room diner and lunch counter, its customer area no more than seven feet wide and thirty feet deep, with a narrow counter made of yellow linoleum.
 A Harvard Business School student once deemed it "the most profitable restaurant in New England per sq ft", at 210 sqft.
 The Tasty had 14 stools.
-On busy nights it would be crammed with around 70 people (from actual head counts) at a time.
-On these nights between 300 and 400 burgers were served between the hours of midnight and 4:00 AM.

 A large map, studded with pins, covered the back wall of the diner and claimed to pinpoint the origins of postcards from customers over the years.
 In keeping with the informal atmosphere of the diner — where the cooks, including Tom Sweet, who managed The Tasty on the graveyard shift until the summer of 1976, and chef Charlie Coney — were sometimes compared to bartenders and frequently chatted with customers.